ionStici/tools/mds/git/git-rebase.md

               D - - E  feature
 ```

-After you `git merge feature` while on `master`, it looks like this:
+After `git merge feature`, the commit history will look like this:

 ```
 A - - B - - C - - - - F  master